 In most emergencies you should be able to stay in your home.
 Plan to be able to look after yourself and your household for at least three days.
-Assemble and maintain your emergency survival items for your home as well as a portable getaway kit in case you have to leave in a hurry.
-You should also have essential emergency items in your workplace and in your car.
+Assemble and

 Everyone should have a packed getaway kit in an easily accessible place at home and at work which includes: